 Many of Japan’s celebrations are tied to an ancient myth or legend, and Tanabata is no exception.
-The Star Festival is said to borrow from the Chinese festival of Qixi, inspired by the celestial Chinese folklore story of The Weaver Girl and the Cowherd featuring Tentei (Sky King), his daughter Orihime and cow herder Hikoboshi (who represent the stars Vega and Altair).
+The Star Festival is said to be inspired by the celestial Chinese folklore story of The Weaver Girl and the Cowherd featuring Tentei (Sky King), his daughter Orihime and cow herder Hikoboshi.

-The story goes that Princess Orihime was so busy weaving beautiful cloth for her father (Tentei) that she had no time to search for a soul mate.
+The story goes that Princess Orihime was so busy weaving beautiful cloth for her father that she had no time to search for a soul mate.
 As a solution, Tentei arranged for Orihime to meet Hikoboshi the cow herder, they fell madly in love and got married soon after.
-The course of love never runs smoothly however… Orihime and Hikoboshi became so consumed with love that they neglected their work duties and Tentei stepped in to separate them.
-He took the somewhat drastic step of sending them to opposite ends of the Milky Way but Orihime became so heartbroken that Tentei decided to let them meet once a year on the seventh day of the seventh lunar month if they both worked hard during the rest of the year.
+The course of love never runs smoothly however!
+As a punishment for neglecting their work duties, Tentei sent Orihime and Hikoboshi to opposite ends of the Milky Way, only allowing them to meet once a year (on the seventh day of the seventh lunar month) if they promised to work hard for the rest of the year.

 It was Empress Koken who introduced Tanabata to Japan for the first time, all the way back in 755.
 During the Heien period, Japanese aristocrats would celebrate by writing poetry and star gazing for inspiration.
 During the Edo period, Tanabata became more widespread and the tradition of writing wishes on pieces of paper (tanzaku) and hanging them from bamboo was born.